 Yoast Google Suggest Expander

-(08:14) An SEO keyword research tool which could save you a decent amount of time is the Yoast Google Suggest Expander.
-This tool extracts data from Google’s application programming interface (API) to expand your chosen search query and presenting long-tail keywords in a much more efficient manner than leaving you to copy and paste multiple keywords from the Google search bar into a spreadsheet.
+(08:14) An SEO keyword research tool that could save you a decent amount of time is the Yoast Google Suggest Expander.
+This tool extracts data from Google’s application programming interface (API) to expand your chosen search query and presents long-tail keywords in a much more efficient manner than leaving you to copy and paste them from the Google search bar into a spreadsheet.

 If you are in a situation where you only sell one product, or a very limited range of products, then a lot of the data that Ubersuggest presents might not be very relevant to you.
 On the other hand, if you sell one main product and then a large quantity of products surrounding it, then SEO keyword research tools like Ubersuggest and Yoast Google Suggest Expander are going to prove a lot more useful to you.

 (14:23) We have already covered how you can do free SEO keyword research in Google Search Console, so here’s a quick overview: Search Console shows you which queries are leading users to your website through organic search, as well as the number of clicks, impressions and the average position you are earning for those keywords.

 Using Google Search Console as a keyword research tool is a really easy way to find out which keywords you are already ranking for, and to secure some ‘quick wins’ through optimising your site and pages further for those terms.

 (15:53) Sonar is relatively new among our favourite keyword research tools for SEO, but it is worth noting nonetheless.
 Where tools like Yoast and Ubersuggest pull data from Google’s API, Sonar pulls from Amazon’s API, both for the UK and US.